Saad-Hassan25/Face-Finder/README.md

 - Backend must be running on port 8000
 - Check vite.config.ts proxy settings
 - Ensure no CORS issues (should be configured)

+### "Google Drive connection failed"
+- Ensure `credentials.json` exists in project root
+- Check that Google Drive API is enabled in Cloud Console
+- Verify OAuth consent screen is configured
+- Try disconnecting and reconnecting

+### "Drive indexing slow"
+- Images are downloaded one at a time to preserve memory
+- Large folders will take time (progress shown in real-time)
+- Consider using local folders for very large collections

 ## 🙏 Acknowledgments